aaker/netsapiens-loadgenerator/README.md

 SipTransportRecovery = no    #prevents old data from hitting new sipp script unexpectidly.

 ### Connection setting
-natwan = sdp #set on connection accpeting traffic from sipp. allows us to use "echo" function to test audio.
+Create a connection to match on "inbound-carrier" and lock to IP if needed.
+Send calls to "Inbound DID" or your normal inbound dial plan. natwan = sdp #set on connection accpeting traffic from sipp. allows us to use "echo" function to test audio.

 ### Example run